 Here’s how to delete browsing data and cache in Chrome:

 - Click on three dots and open Settings.

-- Next, enter the history tab.
+- Next, enter the Privacy and security tab.
 Alternatively, you can press Ctrl+H.

 Here’s how to do the same in Firefox: